CS230 • Adversarial Attacks and Defenses

 The basic procedure can be broken down into the following steps:

-- Forward pass: Select an input \(x\) and compute the model’s prediction \(\hat{y}\).
+- Select an input \(x\) and compute the model’s prediction \(\hat{y}\).

 -

-Define a target loss: Construct a loss function that penalizes deviation from the chosen target class.
+Construct a loss function that penalizes deviation from the chosen target class.
 A simple squared-error loss is:

-\[\mathcal{L}(\hat{y}, y_i) = \frac{1}{2} \, || \hat{y} - y_i ||^2\]where \(\hat{y}\) is the prediction vector (e.g., class probabilities) and \(y_i\) is the one-hot vector for the target class.
+\[\mathcal{L}(\hat{y}, y_i) = \frac{1}{2} \, || \hat{y} - y_i ||^2\]- where \(\hat{y}\) is the prediction vector (e.g., class probabilities) and \(y_i\) is the one-hot vector for the target class.
+In practice, cross-entropy loss is more common, but squared error provides intuition.

 -

-Iterative optimization on the input: Keep the network weights frozen and update the input image using gradient descent:
+Keep the network weights frozen and update the input image using gradient descent:

-\[x \leftarrow x - \alpha \frac{\partial \mathcal{L}}{\partial x}\]where \(\alpha\) is a step size controlling the perturbation strength.
+\[x \leftarrow x - \alpha \frac{\partial \mathcal{L}}{\partial x}\]- where \(\alpha\) is a step size controlling the perturbation strength.

 -